 - A. This list of categories applies only to non-exempt human subjects research.
 Research that does not meet the definition of research involving human subjects (45 CFR 46.102) or clinical investigation involving human subjects (21 CFR 50.1), or is exempt from the HHS regulations for the protection of human subjects (45 CFR 46.101), does not require IRB review. - B. The expedited review procedure may not be used for classified research involving human subjects. - C. Categories one (1) through ten (10) apply to both initial and continuing IRB review of research.
-Category eleven (11) applies to continuing review of previously approved research. - D. The categories in this list apply regardless of the age of subjects, except as noted. - E. Research that may be eligible for expedited review includes, but is not limited to, the examples in the categories provided below.
+Category eleven (11) applies to continuing review of previously approved research. - D. The categories in this list apply regardless of the age of subjects, except as noted. - E. Research that may be eligible for expedited review must fit within one or more of the categories below.
+However such research is not limited to the specific examples provided.